CrazyTim/spin-wheel/README.md

 ## Configuration

-Some numeric properties are specified as a percent.
-For example, instead of setting `wheel.radius` to an absolute value of `400px` you set it to `1.0` or 100%, meaning it will fill the available space in the container.
-This makes sense because the wheel always resizes itself to fit inside the container.
+Because the wheel resizes automatically to fit inside it's container, many numeric properties are specified as a percent.
+For example, instead of setting `wheel.radius` to an absolute value of `400px` you can set it as `1.0` or 100%.
 This makes things easier because when the size of the container changes you don't have to worry about updating fiddly things like the font size - it happens automatically :grin:.

 The same goes for `wheel.offset` which is measured as a percent from the center of the container.
 Setting `offset.w` to `-0.5` will move the wheel 50% off the left edge of the container.